patrick-callum-oconnell-builder/agentic_ai/README.md

 Built with a modern Python FastAPI backend, LangGraph agent orchestration, and a React/MUI frontend for a clean, interactive user experience.

+The agent's orchestration is based on a typical state-based transition logic to help it decide whether to chat, use a tool, record preferences to memory, etc.

+The full memory architecture is not implemented yet (more comprehensive memory than just the current KG), but will be completed in an update that is being developed!

 ## Prerequisites

 - Python 3.8+
 - Node.js 14+
-- Google Cloud Platform account with Calendar and Gmail APIs enabled
+- Google Cloud Platform account with Calendar and Gmail APIs enabled (as well as any other Google services you'd like to use)
 - OpenAI API key

 ## Setup